vega/altair/doc/user_guide/encodings/index.rst

 This view also makes clear the missing year of data that was not immediately apparent when we treated the years as categories.

+To plot the year data as four digit format; i.e. without thousand separator, we recommend converting integer to string data type first, then storing the data as temporal, since directly convert integer to temporal data type would result in an error.

 This kind of behavior is sometimes surprising to new users, but it emphasizes the importance of thinking carefully about your data types when visualizing
-data: a visual encoding that is suitable for categorical data may not be suitable for quantitative data, and vice versa.
+data: a visual encoding that is suitable for categorical data may not be suitable for quantitative data or temporal data, and vice versa.

 .. _shorthand-description: